Klafyvel/klafypage/blog/articles/fft-julia/index.md

    example in the sense that it can only work on input arrays whose size is a power of two.
 And even then, only those for which we have taken the trouble to implement a method of the `bit_reverse` function.
 The reverse bit permutation problem is a bit more complicated to solve in the general case.
 Moreover FFTW performs well on many types of architectures, offers discrete Fourier transforms in multiple dimensions etc...
 If you are interested in the subject, I recommend [this article](https://www.researchgate.net/publication/2986439_The_Design_and_implementation_of_FFTW3)[^fftw] which presents the internal workings of FFTW.
 2. The representation of the complex numbers plays in our favor.
-Indeed we avoid our implementation to do any conversion, this is seen in particular in the test codes where we take care of recovering the real part and the imaginary part of the transform:
+Indeed, we avoid our implementation to do any conversion, this is seen in particular in the test codes where we take care of recovering the real part and the imaginary part of the transform:
 ```julia:./code/code24.jl
 real.(b[1:end÷2]) ≈ c[1:2:end] && imag.(b[1:end÷2]) ≈ c[2:2:end]
 ```